-TCP was banned from use in soil fumigants in the 1990s.
+TCP was banned in soil fumigants in the 1990s.
 By this time D-D had been taken off the market and Telone was reformulated.
 However, because the chemical does not bind to soil or break down easily in the environment, much of it had leached into groundwater over the decades and contaminated drinking water wells.
-Thousands of Californians are drinking and cooking with TCP just because two companies – who knew it was both dangerous and unnecessary to their product – simply didn’t bother to remove it.
+Thousands of Californians were drinking and cooking with TCP just because two companies – who knew it was both dangerous and unnecessary to their product – simply didn’t bother to remove it.

-1,2,3, TCP is an exclusively man-made chlorinated hydrocarbon commonly used as an industrial solvent, cleaner, and degreaser, as well in the production of paint thinners and varnish removers.
+TCP is an exclusively man-made chlorinated hydrocarbon commonly used as an industrial solvent, cleaner, and degreaser, as well as in the production of paint thinners and varnish removers.
 TCP is also used in the production of other chemicals, which is how it became a contaminant in two commonly used soil fumigants used in California to manage nematodes.

 Because TCP containing fumigants were extensively used in California, particularly in Kern, Tulare, and Fresno Counties, contamination of drinking water wells became widespread in those parts of the state.

-In 1999, the TCP was added to the list of chemicals known to the State of California to cause cancer.
+In 1999, TCP was added to the list of chemicals known to the State of California to cause cancer (Prop.
+65).
 Exposure can occur from drinking or cooking with TCP-contaminated water and from inhaling its steam (such as while showering or washing dishes).
 Exposure may possibly occur from dermal contact as well.
 Contact with very high concentrations of TCP may irritate or burn the skin, nose, eyes, or throat, and it may cause drowsiness or liver damage.
 At this stage, it appears that TCP is unlikely to become concentrated in food, such as plants and fish.